-One of the first and biggest differences in drug addiction in women as opposed to men is biological.
+One of the first and biggest differences in drug addiction in women, as opposed to men, is biological.
 When drugs are used, the positive effect mostly comes from a chemical called dopamine being released into the brain when the drug is used.

-This is also what initially causes the brain to judge the drug as something that is essential to the body as generally dopamine is used to reward the body for positive or survival things such as food and sex.
+This is also what initially causes the brain to judge the drug as something that is essential to the body, as dopamine is generally used to reward the body for positive or survival things, such as food and sex.

 Recent studies done by neuroscientists show that estrogen may play a key role in how much dopamine is delivered to the brain and that the amount of dopamine delivered to a woman’s brain varies with her menstrual cycle.

 This may be part of the reason that women are known to become addicted more quickly than men.
 Women can often become addicted over less time and after consuming less of a substance than men.

 In addition, the negative health consequences of drug abuse take place faster and with less abuse.
 Because of this difference, it is extremely important that drug addiction in women be treated early.
 Drug addiction in women is a progressive disease, only getting worse over time and the sooner treatment is received the better.

 Other large differences in drug addiction in women can be in the reasons they take drugs in the first place.
 Women are far more likely to use drugs to self-medicate.
 Women may begin taking drugs to deal with a difficult situation or when suffering from issues such as depression, anxiety, or post-traumatic stress disorder in order to feel better.